michaelpaulkorthals/pyenv-virtualenv-windows/src/pyenv-virtualenv-windows/docs/README.md

   * deactivate
   * activate {version} {name}
   * deactivate
-6. Adopt and test the 'pyenv-virtualenv" 'install.bat'.
+6. Adopt and test the 'pyenv-virtualenv" 'install.bat' and its sub processes.
 7. Adopt and check the 'pyenv-virtualenv' change log.
 8. Adopt, compile and test the 'pyenv-virtualenv' documentation.
 9. Create/adopt/build the new 'pyenv-virtualenv' package (see PyPI documentation).